The Daily Journal (Venezuela): History

 The first edition was launched on 17 February 1945 with the name of The Caracas Journal.
 On 23 February 1958, a special bilingual edition was published to chronicle the flight of Venezuelan strongman Marcos Pérez Jiménez.

 In 1980, The Daily Journal began to be managed by the Czech born-Venezuelan raised businessman Hans Neumann, who was the president of the board of directors until 2001 when he died.
 Rodger E. Farrell became president of the newspaper.

 In 2003, The Daily Journal C.A., the previous owners, sold the newspaper to TDJ, C.A. a group of investors led by Janet Kelly, an American born expert on Venezuelan politics.
 After she was found dead on March of the same year, The Daily Journal passed into the hands of Russell M. Dallen Jr., who was president and editor-in-chief from 2003 to 2006.

 Sale and demise

-On 1 March 2006, The Daily Journal, which had dealt with financial problems, was bought by Julio Augusto López, a Venezuelan entrepreneur of Peruvian parents that allegedly had links to the Venezuelan government.
+On 1 March 2005, The Daily Journal, which had dealt with financial problems, was bought by Julio Augusto López, a Venezuelan entrepreneur of Peruvian parents that allegedly had links to the Venezuelan government.
 The Daily Journal, previously known for "its editorial independence" then obtained a reputation of being a "chavista" newspaper, with the stance becoming aligned with Hugo Chávez's government and the owner, Julio Augusto López, allegedly becoming a member of the "Bolivarian bourgeoisie".
 In 2006, an edition for Peru was launched and Ollanta Humala, then running for president of Peru, allegedly received indirect support from the Chávez government through The Daily Journal, with the newspaper paying Humala's wife, Nadine Heredia, $4,000 monthly.
-Two years later on 18 November 2008, The Daily Journal went bankrupt and ceased to be published.
+The Daily Journal ceased publication in 2008 amid mounting pressures and conflicts with the Venezuelan government, during a period marked by political tensions affecting media organizations in the country.

+The outlet was later relaunched as a digital platform by its editor-in-chief and owner, Julio A. Lopez, operating from exile in the United States.
+The Caracas bureau is led by journalist and former Metropolitan Mayor of Caracas, Juan Barreto, who oversees local coverage and operations.

+The modern iteration of The Daily Journal focuses on political, economic, and energy-related developments, particularly concerning Venezuela and its role in global affairs.